maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/important-dates-deadlines/when-is-vote-by-mail-application-deadline.md

 ---
-title: "When is vote by mail application deadline?"
+title: "When is the vote-by-mail application deadline?"
-published: true
+published: false
 weight: 3
 section: "important-dates-deadlines"
 priority: "Minor"